rhogenson/trash/README.md

 ## 📄 License

-This project is licensed under the GPLv3 License.
+This project is licensed under GPLv3 or later.
 See the [COPYING](COPYING) file for details.